BytesOfMan/the-crypto-guy/content/posts/20200519akingsransom.md

 **It's good to be the king.**

-Despite the ensuing political chaos in France and what must have been a high degree of personal embarrassment for John, his captivity was comfortable.
+Despite the ensuing political chaos in France and what must have been a great deal of personal embarrassment for John, his captivity was comfortable.

 He enjoyed a lavish lifestyle and even traveled.
 Account books during his captivity show purchases of horses, pets, and clothes.
 He maintained an astrologer and a court band.

-After some international haggling (which, naturally, included additional English raids into the French countryside), John's ransom was agreed at 3 million crowns.
+After some international haggling (including additional English raids into the French countryside), John's ransom was agreed at 3 million crowns.

 **How much?**